Skip to content

 Recourse Factoring

 Recourse factoring is the most commonly used type of factoring.
-The factor buys the invoice from the business and grants them a certain percentage of the total, usually 80 or 90%.
+The factor buys the invoice from the business and grants them a certain percentage of the total, usually 80 or 90%, effectively turning their receivables into immediate cash.
 The customer pays in full directly to the factor.
 Then, the factor takes its fees and pays the remainder back to the business.

 In recourse factoring, if the customer does not pay the factor before the invoice is due, then the original business must repay the 80 or 90% originally given to them, plus any fees.
 The responsibility to collect from the customer reverts to the original business, and ties between the business and the factoring company are severed.